pouannes/ashby_challenge/DESIGN.md

 This format was inspired by [Mapbox's expressions for computing values of properties](https://docs.mapbox.com/mapbox-gl-js/style-spec/expressions/).

+The way I'm thinking about it, interpreting the expression and hiding/showing the question would be the job of the frontend.
+However, if for some reason we don't want the frontend to have access to the question if the condition isn't fulfilled, we can move condition evaluation to the backend as well.

 ### No reuse of questions

 The database is designed in such a way that questions can't be re-used between forms: a `FormQuestion` belongs to a single `FormSection` which in turns belongs to a single `Form`.